bs3vcenk/massh/README.md

 optional arguments:
   -h, --help            show this help message and exit -i FILE               List of IPs
-  -indefinite           Run indefinitely, restarting once the scan is finished -k KEY                Use KEY as the Shodan API key -paramiko-log FILE    Log Paramiko SSH's progress to FILE -o FILE               Output successful IPs to FILE -u U                  Use alternate username
+  -k KEY                Use KEY as the Shodan API key -paramiko-log FILE    Log Paramiko SSH's progress to FILE -o FILE               Output successful IPs to FILE -u USER               Use alternate username
-  -p P                  Use alternate password
+  -p PASS               Use alternate password
-  -t T                  Threads for multiprocessing -debug                Show debug information -query-string SSTRING
+  -t THREADS            Threads for multiprocessing -debug                Show debug information -query-string SSTRING
                         Use SSTRING as the Shodan query string